xiebruce/php-get-image-from-clipboard/README.md

 apt install xclip
 ```

-I didn't test other Linux distributions, but it should be work.
+I didn't test other Linux distributions, but it should be work as long as you install `xclip`.